 If you’re recovering from a recent collision or shopping around for car insurance, understanding how uninsured motorist protection works can help you make informed choices and avoid costly surprises after an accident.
 Follow along with our experienced California car accident attorneys at Deldar Legal to learn more.
 Before we get started, let’s highlight some key takeaways:

-• California doesn’t require uninsured motorist (UM) or underinsured motorist (UIM) coverage.
+- California doesn’t require uninsured motorist (UM) or underinsured motorist (UIM) coverage.

-• Insurers must offer UM/UIM coverage when you buy a policy, and you must decline it in writing to exclude it.
+- Insurers must offer UM/UIM coverage when you buy a policy, and you must decline it in writing to exclude it.

-• UM coverage protects you if the at-fault driver has no insurance.
+- UM coverage protects you if the at-fault driver has no insurance.

-• UIM coverage applies when the at-fault driver’s policy isn’t enough to cover your losses.
+- UIM coverage applies when the at-fault driver’s policy isn’t enough to cover your losses.

-• After any car accident, you should contact an experienced California car accident lawyer to explore your coverage options and potential claims.
+- After any car accident, you should contact an experienced California car accident lawyer to explore your coverage options and potential claims.

-What Uninsured Motorist Coverage Does in California
+How Does Uninsured Motorist Coverage Protect You in California?

 Uninsured motorist coverage helps when you’re hit by a driver who doesn’t carry liability insurance, or in a hit-and-run where the at-fault driver can’t be found.
 Without UM coverage, your only options are to pay out of pocket or sue the uninsured driver directly.
 That process can be useless if the other parties have no assets.
 There are two main types of UM protection:

-• Uninsured Motorist Bodily Injury (UMBI) – Covers medical expenses, lost wages, and pain and suffering for you and your passengers.
+- Uninsured Motorist Bodily Injury (UMBI) – Covers medical expenses, lost wages, and pain and suffering for you and your passengers.

-• Uninsured Motorist Property Damage (UMPD) – Pays for repairs to your vehicle when the other driver is uninsured.
+- Uninsured Motorist Property Damage (UMPD) – Pays for repairs to your vehicle when the other driver is uninsured.

 Underinsured motorist coverage (UIM) applies when the at-fault driver has insurance, but not enough to fully cover your damages.
 For example, if your medical bills total $100,000 but the other driver’s policy only covers $30,000, your UIM coverage can pay the difference, up to the policy limits.
 In California, insurance companies must offer both UM and UIM coverage when you purchase a policy.
 If you choose not to buy it, you’ll have to sign a waiver acknowledging that you declined it.
 Many drivers sign this form without realizing how important the coverage could be later.

-Is Uninsured Motorist Coverage Required in California?
+Do I Really Need Uninsured Motorist Coverage in California?

 Legally, no, California drivers aren’t required to purchase uninsured motorist coverage.
 The minimum liability insurance required under California Vehicle Code §16056 is:

-• $30,000 for injury or death to one person
+- $30,000 for injury or death to one person

-• $60,000 for injury or death to two or more persons
+- $60,000 for injury or death to two or more persons

-• $15,000 for property damage
+- $15,000 for property damage

 These limits doubled starting in 2025, but they still might not cover the real costs of a serious crash.
 That’s why Deldar Legal recommends carrying UM/UIM coverage equal to your liability limits, especially in a state where so many people drive without insurance.
 Even though it’s optional, uninsured motorist coverage acts like a safety net, ensuring that your medical bills and lost income are covered when the other driver can’t pay.

-Why This Coverage Matters in California
+The Real Risk of Driving Without This Coverage in California

 California has more registered vehicles than any other state, and urban areas like Los Angeles and San Francisco experience heavy traffic every day.
 The odds of being hit by an uninsured driver are higher in these dense areas, where accidents happen frequently.
 According to the California Office of Traffic Safety, there were 3,998 fatal crashes statewide last year.
 Many involved drivers who were uninsured or underinsured.